 The rock setting of the fall is very spectacular, not only because it has complicated looking but also because there are caves and a canyon.
 The fall’s rapids reach up to 20m high.
 The decorations below are decent too, with statues and a bridge.
 You can climb the steps to enjoy the view or do the cliff climbing down the Death Canyon’s walls.
 Be careful of the slippery rocks.

 Another activity is roller-coaster riding which costs 60,000VND per adult for a round-trip ticket, 40,000VND per child round-trip, 40,000VND per adult one-way.
 The admission is 10,000VND.

 - Elephant (Lieng Rowoa) Waterfall

-Elephant waterfall is belonged to Nam Ban town, Lam Ha district, on the flow of Cam Ly stream.
+Elephant waterfall belongs to Nam Ban town, Lam Ha district, on the flow of Cam Ly stream.
 The fall is about 30km away from the city centre of Da Lat with 30m high and 40m wide.
-At the bottom of the fall, there is an elephant shaped rock.
+At the bottom of the fall, there is an elephant-shaped rock.

 Elephant Fall actually has a quite large volume of water yet not too overwhelming like Bao Dai waterfall.
-At the bottom stream are some moss-ridden rocks but sure they don’t look like any elephant.
+At the bottom, stream are some moss-ridden rocks but sure they don’t look like an elephant.
 The stone steps that lead to the viewpoint are steep, quite slippery and can be dangerous if you don’t watch your steps.

 There is a café at the entrance named Reng Reng Café which has fine coffee made of Arabica beans from Lam Dong plateau.
 To reach Elephant Fall you can just follow the provincial road 725.
 The admission is also free.